elsewhat/thinkweek-dparnas-2024/docs/README.md

 - Combination of open and closed LLMs (fit for purpose and cost)
 - Well-defined workflows setup as cyclic graphs with intermediate output in both structured and unstructered form
-- Tools to verify the validatity and quality of the output (such as [spectral-cli](https://github.com/stoplightio/spectral) ) included in the cyclic graphs
+- Tools to verify the validity and quality of the output (such as [spectral-cli](https://github.com/stoplightio/spectral) ) included in the cyclic graphs
 - Agentic patterns emerging from research such as [ReAct - Synergizing reasoning and acting in language models](https://arxiv.org/abs/2210.03629), [Self-Refine: Iterative refinement with self-feedback ](https://arxiv.org/abs/2303.17651) and [Code Generation with AlphaCodium: From Prompt Engineering to Flow Engineering](https://arxiv.org/abs/2401.08500)